jezevec10/jstris-guide/guide.md

 **Standard** mode is normal multiplayer free-for-all.

 **Team** mode creates a custom Team Room.
+Pick a side, red or blue, and battle and bring glory for your team.
 To set your own team name, use the command `/set teamName ?` where the ? is replaced with your team name.

+![team game in progress][image11]

 **Cheese** mode creates a Cheese Room.
 Cheese, also known as garbage, is the primary way to knock out opponents in multiplayer modes.
 It is an important skill to downstack through cheese.
 Practice how fast you can downstack in this mode that starts games with 10 lines of garbage.
 First to reach the bottom wins.
 10 lines too easy for you?
 Adjust the amount of starting lines with the command `/set height ?` , with the question mark representing a number from 1 to 20.